What is the Midnight Sun

 I tried to arrive at the Lofoten Islands avoiding the Midnight Sun.
 I am a landscape photographer and I need a special time of day: sunset, dawn, dusk, darkness, and etc. Once I persuaded my wife to visit Lofoten.
 She loves the warmth, the sea, and the sun.

 A week later I convinced her that Lofoten has beautiful beaches, the sea, and the sun doesn’t go down at night in July.
 I presented my best photos in hope that it can prove my words so she finally agreed to go.
 The day before the trip I had advised her to take all the warm clothes just in case.
 My wife was a little puzzled but it was too late to change our plans so we went to Lofoten on July 7th.

 I knew that I would see the Midnight Sun and it might interfere with my landscape photography.
 Everything turned out pretty good for everybody and we both liked this extraordinary experience.

-During the one of our amazing day together on Lofoten, we decided to spend the night in an orange tent alongside the beach.
+During one of our amazing day on Lofoten, we decided to spend the night in an orange tent alongside the beach.
 To my surprise, I couldn’t fall asleep despite the late hour and the pain in my legs after all day walking among the mountains.